 \subsection{A new notion of spectral resolution}

-Such an approach is inadequate for structural equation.
-First, we are interested in assessing the impact of the structural scheme for a whole R-block, and in particular to the last time step $t_{n+R}$ regarding to the initial $t_n$.
-Second, if $K\neq R$ we do not have a square non singular linear system that provides the solution for $\omega^{(1)}(\omega)$ up to $\omega^{(K)}(\omega)$.
-At last, Fourier analyse assumes we are dealing with a stationary solution where the phase shift of the first and second derivative is the same whatever the time step $t_n$ which is not the case when dealing with an initial condition problem where we prescribe the exact for all the derivatives.
+Such an approach presents challenges for the structural equations.
+First, we want to assess the impact of the structural scheme over the entire block, particularly at the last time step $t_{n+R}$ relative to the initial time step $t_n$.
+Second, when $K\neq R$, there is no square, non-singular system to provide a direct solution for $\omega^{(1)}(\theta)$ up to $\omega^{(K)}(\theta)$.
+Finally, standard Fourier analysis assumes stationarity, so the phase shifts of the first and second derivatives are invariant with respect to $t_n$, which is not the case when dealing with an initial condition problem where we prescribe all the derivatives at $t=0$.

-We then propose a new approach to assess the spectral resolution that takes into account the specificities of the structural scheme \SK{K}{R} that is, the coupling between Structural Equations and Physical Equations.
-To this end, we substitute the fundamental solution $\exp(\complexnum{i} 2 \pi \kappa t)$ by the equation $\phi'=\complexnum{i} 2 \pi \kappa \phi$.
-Then, we connect all the derivatives to the solution thanks to the physical equations
+We propose a new approach for assessing spectral resolution tailored to the structural scheme \SK{K}{R}, specifically addressing the coupling between structural and physical equations.
+For this, we replace the fundamental solution $\exp(\complexnum{i}2\pi\kappa t)$ with the equation $\phi'=\complexnum{i}2\pi\kappa\phi$.
+Then, we connect all the derivatives to the solution thanks to the physical equations as